rtmigo/pyrel/README.md

 pyrel_venv_end
 ```

-Temporary environments will be removed on errors too
+Temporary environments will be automatically removed on errors

 ``` bash
 #!/bin/bash